Advanced-Computer-Lab-2022/Comrades/README.md

  the code and reshape it in the way they are willing too.

-## Motivation

-The idea was to offer Intersting and helpfull courses to any body who want to develop his skills.
-You can Easily watch your lessons, solve exercises and reieve your certificate after finishing your course without any need to schools or colleges.
 ## Code Style
 The Style we followed in this website was a simple white and black mix that looks good.
 ## Tech Stack